mila-iqia/blocks/docs/tutorial.rst

 \mathbf{x})`, where :math:`\mathbf{x}` is the 784-dimensional (28 × 28) input
 and :math:`c \in \{0, ..., 9\}` one of the 10 classes.
 We can train the
 parameters of our model by minimizing the negative log-likelihood i.e. the cross-entropy between our model's output and the target distribution.
-We minimize the sum of
+This means we will minimize the sum of

 .. math:: l(\mathbf{f}(\mathbf{x}), y) = -\sum_{c=0}^9 \mathbf{1}_{(y=c)} \log f(\mathbf{x})_c = -\log f(\mathbf{x})_y

-over all examples (where :math:`\mathbf{1}` is the indicator function).
-We do so by using `stochastic gradient descent`_ (SGD) on mini-batches.
+(where :math:`\mathbf{1}` is the indicator function) over all examples.
+We use `stochastic gradient descent`_ (SGD) on mini-batches for this.

 .. _model_building: